ShirishSaxena/AddressBook-SpringBoot-API/README.md

 # AddressBook-SpringBoot-API
-Simple springboot API for addressBook.
+Simple springboot API for addressBook with redis cache.
 Supports all REST controllers and have custom error handling for every specific case.

 ### Setup